pibooth/pibooth/README.rst

 2. Insert the SD-card into the Raspberry Pi and fire it up.
-Use the raspi-config tool that is shown automatically on the first boot to configure your system (e.g., expand partition, change hostname, password, enable SSH, configure to boot into GUI, etc.)
+Use the raspi-config tool that is shown automatically on the first boot to configure your system (e.g., expand partition, change hostname, password, enable SSH, configure to boot into GUI, etc.).

-   Don't forget to enable the camera:
+   .. hint:: Don't forget to enable the camera in raspi-config.
-   On raspi-config, choose in the menu to enable the pi camera.
 A reboot is needed after this.

 3. Reboot and open a terminal.
-Install the latest firmware version
+Install the latest firmware version:

    ::

         $ sudo rpi-update

-4. Upgrade all installed software
+4. Upgrade all installed software:

    ::

         $ sudo apt-get update
         $ sudo apt-get upgrade

-5. Install ``gphoto2`` (required only for external Camera)
+5. Install ``gphoto2`` (required only for external camera):

    ::